TVR28/RAG_Llama2_LlamaIndex/README.md

 ## Features

 - **Efficient Document Indexing**: Uses LlamaIndex for fast, scalable indexing of large document sets.
-- **Powerful Query Capabilities**: Employs the Llama2 model for understanding and processing natural language queries.
+- **Powerful Query Capabilities**: Employs the Llama2 model from Meta for understanding and processing natural language queries.
 - **Flexible Integration**: Designed for seamless operation with HuggingFace's transformers and other ML libraries.
 - **GPU Optimization**: Optimized for T4 GPUs and above for high-speed processing and retrieval.